Friday, July 31, 2009

 Wednesday, July 29, 2009

-Watch legendary hedge fund manager Paul Tudor Jones in the 1987 documentary, Trader.
+Watch legendary hedge fund manager Paul Tudor Jones at work in the 1987 documentary, Trader.

-See especially PTJ's comments on the importance of focusing on risk management in trading and investing (near the 32 minute mark).
-Classic stuff.
+See especially PTJ's comments on the importance of focusing on risk management in trading and investing (near the 33 minute mark):

 Related articles and posts: